MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 # Virtual Network support for Power Platform overview (preview)

 The [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview) support for Power Platform helps you integrate from Microsoft Power Platform to resources within your virtual network without exposing your resources over the public internet.
 Virtual Network support uses [Azure subnet delegation](/azure/virtual-network/subnet-delegation-overview) to manage outbound traffic at runtime from Power Platform.
-Therefore, you don't need to expose your protected resources over internet to integrate with Power Platform.
+Therefore, you don't need to expose your protected resources over the internet to integrate with Power Platform.

-Today Power Platform offers couple of ways to securely connect to enterprise resources,
+Power Platform offers two ways to securely connect to enterprise resources:

 - Virtual network support for Power Platform

+  Virtual Network support for Power Platform is optimized to handle API workloads with a _high_ request volume and _low_ execution time for requests.

 - Virtual network (VNet) data gateway

-Virtual Network support for Power Platform is optimized to handle API workloads with a _high_ request volume and _low_ execution time for requests.

   [VNet data gateway](/data-integration/vnet/overview) is optimized to handle ETL (Extract, Transform, Load) workloads with a _low_ request volume and _high_ execution time for requests.

 > [!TIP]
 > Virtual Network support for Power Platform is the only recommended option to secure outbound connectivity from Power Platform services except [Power BI](/data-integration/vnet/use-data-gateways-sources-power-bi) and [Power Platform dataflows](/data-integration/vnet/data-gateway-power-platform-dataflows) (PPDF).
 Power BI and PPDF will continue to use VNet data gateway.